cacilhas/montegasppa/_source/posts/2020-09-22-carpe-diem.md

 A relative asked me about my hair, how long it “goes.”
 I answered I didn’t know my hair was going anywhere.
 The honest answer would be “I don’t care.”

 I used to live for the plans yet, when I was young.
-As the time goes on, I’ve realised there’s no time for prospecting.
+As the time has gone pass, I’ve realised there’s no time for prospecting.
 [Just be here now][midnight-gospel].